-The Strategic Plan 2011-2015 laid solid foundations for a functioning practical network between all IP offices in the EU, based on convergence of tools, practices, and standards, in the interests of all users of the IP system.
-The fundamental premise of that plan remains valid, and the Office will continue to work in this direction through the European Cooperation Programme with the national and regional IP offices, and through other programmes with selected non-EU countries.
+The Strategic Plan 2011-2015 laid solid foundations for a functioning practical network between EU IP offices, based on convergence of tools, practices, and standards, in the interests of all users of the IP system.
+The fundamental premise of that plan remains valid, and the Office will continue to work in this direction through the European Cooperation Programme with the EU IP offices, and through other programmes with selected non-EU countries.

-Indeed, the cooperation activities undertaken in the framework of the Strategic Plan 2011-2015 have now been codified as one of the core activities of the Office in the legislative reform agreed by the European Parliament and the Council in 2015.
+Indeed, the cooperation activities undertaken in the framework of the Strategic Plan 2011-2015 have now been codified as one of the core activities of the Office in the legal reform legislation agreed by the European Parliament and the Council in 2015.